-The next time we find ourselves having a conversation with Jehovah’s Witnesses, this guide can provide well thought out responses from their own publications:
+The next time we find ourselves wondering what to say to Jehovah’s Witnesses, this study provides well thought out answers to give them, from their own publications:

 The Barbour / Russell connection: